We outline the trends in the labor market as well as how to find and apply for jobs in Austria for expats looking to move to the alpine country.

 Media and social media

-- Der Standard – the job search site for newspaper Der Standard
+- Der Standard – the job search site for the newspaper Der Standard

 - LinkedIn – many expats find this professional networking site useful for finding work.
 Job postings and suggestions are also frequently listed.